Club Directory by Alphabet

 The Catholic Student Community is the Roman Catholic affiliated organization at Bates College.
 The group works alongside the College’s Catholic Chaplain in organizing weekly Saturday Mass and other spiritual activities such as prayer/discussion meetings and dinner meetings.
 The group is also active in the Lewiston community, volunteering with local churches and charitable organizations.

 The Bates Chemical Society is a chapter of the American Chemical Society (ACS).
-We strive to to acquaint students with ACS and aid in the choice of a career or graduate school.
-In addition, we provide students with interesting educational opportunities in the form of speakers, films, tours, demos and seminars.
-We aim to serve as a social organization as well as an educational one.
+We strive to acquaint students with ACS, aid in the choice of a career or graduate school, and spark curiosity and passion for chemistry in Bates and the greater Lewiston community.
+We provide Bates and Lewiston high school students with interesting educational opportunities in the form of speakers, films, tours, demos and, seminars.
+We serve as a social and educational organization that unites people through the field of chemistry.